“If a doctor is not happy with what Medicare paid for your care, can that doctor charge you extra money – out of your own pocket?”

 - If the answer is yes, then they can’t even think about applying the Part B Excess Charge.

-- If the answer is no, but they do take Medicare, then the doctor can apply the excess charge.
+- If the answer is no, but they do take Medicare, then the doctor in most states can apply the excess charge.
 Ask if they are planning to add the charge to your bill.

 Eight States Prohibit Medicare Excess Charges